-A pinched nerve is something that nearly everyone experiences at some point in their life.
-This painful condition can lead to significant back or neck pain, and is usually caused by a minor injury incurred during daily activity.
-In most cases, a pinched nerve, while painful, doesn’t require medical attention.
-Unless your pain is severe or debilitating, treatment can normally be accomplished at home.
-That being said, if your pain persists for several days, or seems to be worsening, it is important that you seek medical attention to determine if the cause of your symptoms is a pinched nerve or another issue.
+A pinched nerve is something that nearly everyone experiences at some point in life.
+While this painful condition can lead to chronic neck or back pain, in many cases it is a more minor issue that can improve in a short period of time.
+However, if your pain continues for several days, or seems to be worsening, it is important that you seek medical attention to determine if the cause of your symptoms is a pinched nerve or another issue.

 In the event that your neck pain, back pain or other symptoms don’t seem to subside after a few days to a week, it’s a good idea to visit your doctor for a more thorough evaluation.
-In addition to injury, there are a number of degenerative spine conditions that might be causing your nerve compression, including:
+In addition to injury, there are a number of degenerative spine conditions that may be causing your nerve compression, including:

 These spine conditions can cause a pinched nerve when displaced anatomy, like a bone spur or herniated disc, narrows the already tight nerve pathways in the spinal column.
 For many of these conditions, the symptoms of a pinched nerve begin gradually and worsen over time.
 If you notice your symptoms worsening after several days, your physician can help you develop a treatment plan designed to reduce your pain.

 If you are diagnosed with a pinched nerve due to injury or a spine condition, there are a number of nonsurgical treatments that may be able to provide pain relief.
 Many times, a physician will start treating a pinched nerve with a series of conservative treatments, including: